 In general, the game does an excellent job of making nowhere feel safe.
 Rooms that would look secure in other games aren’t in Prey, with the exception of your office.
 The places where you can craft can easily become overrun and the electric variant of Typhon can even break these machines, forcing you to repair them.
 Even travelling in the elevator carries a risk of one swinging by to say hello.
 It keeps the game tense even when retracing your steps through areas you once knew to be clear.

 Alongside Typhon you’ll also be fighting corrupted Operators.
 These are basically little cuboid robots that were designed to be helpful but have gone rogue because of the Typhon’s psychic abilities.
 For the most part, they can simply be swatted away with your wrench.
 But in later stages a new variant of them spawns that are obnoxiously powerful and ramp up the difficulty exponentially unless you’ve built your character to deal with them, potentially making the last few missions feel like a drag.

 It certainly begins to falter towards the end, particularly narratively.
 Prey’s story promises to be excellent after the fantastic intro.
 There’s a twist within the first hour that’s jaw-dropping in its execution and rivals other memorable opening sequences, like arriving in Rapture for the first time or working your way through City 17.
 Sadly, after that, it becomes fairly run of the mill with the ending being especially bad.
 It throws in yet another twist, only this time it was ill-advised.
 It makes your efforts aboard Talos I inconsequential, seemingly just so it can set up a sequel.
-It’s deeply unsatisfying.
+It’s incredibly unsatisfying.